-- Spouses of those with brain disease are six times more likely to contract the disease (it’s an infectious disease);
+- Spouses of those with brain disease are six times more likely to contract the disease;

 - People in Finland, Iceland, Sweden and the United States have the highest prevalence of Alzheimer’s disease.
 Rates in North Dakota, South Dakota and Washington rival the highest rates in the world; and

-Adding to the madness is the fact that physicians are withholding millions of diagnoses from patients and their families.
-It’s saving insurance companies billions each year, while driving unprepared families into bankruptcy.
+The actual epidemic is larger than anyone knows.
+Physicians are withholding millions of diagnoses from patients and their families.
 According to the Alzheimer’s Association, physicians in the U.S. only inform 45 percent of patients about their Alzheimer’s diagnosis.
-The same pattern of suppression is likely at work in most countries.
-Unfortunately, this mismanagement is just the tip of an iceberg.
+The same suppression is likely at work in most countries.
+Meanwhile, millions more go undiagnosed and misdiagnosed.

-Researchers have more questions than answers, but we know that neurotoxins, head trauma and genetics can all trigger brain disease.
+Researchers have more questions than answers about brain disease, but we know that neurotoxins, head trauma and genetics can all trigger neurodegeneration.
 Unfortunately, that’s where our knowledge gets fuzzy.
 Most diagnoses are a process of elimination.
 After eliminating all other possibilities, the guesswork begins: